CHURCH EVENTS: VBS, fitness, fresh produce and more

 Community breakfast

-Community Breakfast at Cold Springs Global Methodist Church sponsored by the Methodist Men, 2550 Cold Springs Road, Concord, offered on the first Saturday of each month from 7-10 a.m.
+Community breakfast at Cold Springs Global Methodist Church sponsored by the Methodist Men, 2550 Cold Springs Road, Concord, is offered on the first Saturday of each month from 7-10 a.m.
 The next breakfast is Saturday, Aug.
 5.

 Swinson Family Reunion